JungeAlexander/cocoscore/doc/example/example.md

 ## Using a pre-trained scoring model

+This section explains how context-aware co-occurrence scores can be computed using a pre-trained fastText model.

 ### Scoring sentences

-The example dataset consists of sentences containing co-occurrences of genes and diseases.

-To extract sentences to be processed, execute in a terminal:
+To extract sentences to be processed from the example dataset `demo.tsv`, execute in a terminal:

 ```bash
 dataset_path=demo.tsv